LinkedInAttic/play-testng-plugin/README.md

 # Test ng plugin

 This plugin is a TestNG runner for [Playframework 2.0](http://www.playframework.org/).
-It usgin the [TestNG sbt interface by jmhofer](https://bitbucket.org/jmhofer/sbt-testng-interface) to run TestNG Test suites, and adds Helpers.
+It using the [TestNG sbt interface by jmhofer](https://bitbucket.org/jmhofer/sbt-testng-interface) to run TestNG Test suites, and adds Helpers.
 Example can be found in the `sample` folder.

 ## Usage